libretro/docs/docs/guides/install-steamlink.md

 # Downloading and Installing RetroArch for Steam Link

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/02M9SdUKLa0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The download and installation process is as follows, and may change in the future.
-Threads, alsa, pulse, neon and shaderpipeline are disabled, RGUI theme is pre-configured and most Cores installed into the `Cores` folder for full efficiency.
+==The download and installation process is as follows, and may change in the future.
+Threads, alsa, pulse, neon and shaderpipeline are disabled, RGUI theme is pre-configured and most Cores installed into the `Cores` folder for full efficiency.==

 ## Prerequisites